pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-5.md

 ## Random forest classifier

 The random forest classifier is a popular choice in classification problems, especially when overfitting is a concern.
-As an ensemble model, the random forest does a good job of minimizing bias by averaging out the contributions of many hundreds or thousands of predictors.
+<span class="strong-text">As an ensemble model, the random forest does a good job of minimizing bias
+by averaging out the contributions of many hundreds or thousands of predictors.</span>

 <details>